it-brains/vue-form-plugin/README.md

 - `setFileField(field[, event, value, callback])` - sets files property of form.
 See detailed description in [Working with files](#working-with-files) section.
 - `reset()` - clears all fields passed through constructor.
 It can clear nested fields(at the first nesting level) as well.
+- `useCustomAxios(axiosInstance)` - use given axios instance for requests.

 Params:
 - `url` - string with URL address for the request